JulieMurray/buildr-documentation/user/pages/01.overview/03.config-styles-layouts/docs.md

 ![Config Id](config-id.png)

 The config file is the key to unlocking the configuration of the template.

-It is a simple two level json object that stores the template params and layout data:
+It is a simple two level json object that stores the template params and layout settings:

 **Parameter object**